 Argentina is not a Party to the WHO Framework Convention on Tobacco Control.
 Argentina signed the FCTC on September 25, 2003, but has not ratified the treaty.

-Smoke Free Places: Smoking is prohibited in indoor workplaces, indoor public places, and public transport, except for: 1) enclosed private office space that is not shared with other workers and is not used for public services; 2) clubs for smokers of tobacco products; and 3) tobacco shops.
-Smoking also is prohibited on outdoor patios, terraces, and balconies of healthcare facilities and primary and secondary educational facilities, and under areas covered with a roof that are intended for public gathering.
+Smoking is prohibited in indoor workplaces, indoor public places, and public transport, except for: 1) enclosed private office space that is not shared with other workers and is not used for public services; 2) clubs for smokers of tobacco products; and 3) tobacco shops.
+Smoking is also prohibited on outdoor patios, terraces, and balconies of healthcare facilities and primary and secondary educational facilities, and under areas covered with a roof that are intended for public gathering.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

-Tobacco Advertising, Promotion and Sponsorship: Almost all forms of tobacco advertising and promotion are prohibited, except for: 1) some limited signage at points of sale, and 2) some direct communication of exclusively informational content to consenting persons over 18 years of age.
+Almost all forms of tobacco advertising and promotion are prohibited, except for: 1) some limited signage at points of sale, and 2) some direct communication of exclusively informational content to consenting persons over 18 years of age.
 Permitted advertising must contain health warnings on 20 percent of the advertising surface.
 All forms of tobacco sponsorship are prohibited.

 Law 26687 is the primary tobacco control legislation and it regulates, among other things, smoking in public places; tobacco advertising, promotion and sponsorship; and tobacco product packaging and labeling.
 Decree 602/2013 was issued under Law 26687 to implement its provisions on smoking in public places; tobacco advertising, promotion and sponsorship; and tobacco packaging and labeling.
 Resolution 425/2014 establishes the General Regimen for Enforcement and Processing Complaints of Violation of Law 26687.
 Resolution 497/2012 was also issued under Law 26687 and contains packaging and labeling requirements, as well as health warning requirements for tobacco advertising.
-Resolution 494/2014 updates the contents of the pictorial health warnings required to appear on packaging.
-It also updates the text of the health warning required on permitted forms of tobacco advertising and promotion.
+Several subsequent rounds of health warnings have been issued, including those in: Resolution 494/2014, Resolution 2236/2015, and Resolution 623/2019.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.